NachtaktiverHalbaffe/Monkey-Dotfiles/Readme.md

 # Monkey Configfiles
-It contains all the Linux Configurationfiles from `~/.config` which configures the System.
+It contains all the Linux Configuration files from `~/.config` which configures the System.
 The Distro is Garuda Dr460nized which is built on Arch (I use Arch btw).

+For dotfile management I use stow on Linux and [Chezmoi](https://www.chezmoi.io/user-guide/frequently-asked-questions/usage/#how-do-i-edit-my-dotfiles-with-chezmoi) on Windows

 # Core Apps
-- [Wezterm](https://github.com/wez/wezterm): A very capable terminal emulator written in Rust.
-The selling points for me is its robustness and the builtin multiplexing feature.
+- [Ghostty](chezmoi): A very capable terminal emulator written in Zig.
+The selling points for me is its robustness, the builtin multiplexing feature and cross platform support
-  - I used [Tilix](https://github.com/gnunn1/tilix) before for the same reasons, but Wezterm has proven to be better and more theme- and configurable
+  - I used [Wezterm](https://wezterm.org/index.html) before for the same reasons, but Ghostty has proven to be better
 - [Obsidian](https://obsidian.md/): Used for taking notes (as Markdown).
 It has extensive features for building a knowledge base
-- [Brave](https://brave.com/de/): Browser.
-Has nice- builtin ad-, cookie- and script-blocking utilities
+- [Zen](chezmoi): Browser.
+Has the best UX in my opinion
-- [Dolphin](https://apps.kde.org/de/dolphin/): The File Explorer.
+- [Thunar](https://apps.kde.org/de/dolphin/): The File Explorer.
 It offers everything I need and is better than the Windows one
 - [Fastfetch](https://github.com/LinusDierheimer/fastfetch): Used for fetching system information in a terminal
   - I used [Neofetch](https://github.com/dylanaraps/neofetch) before, but it was much slower
 - [ZSH](https://www.zsh.org/): Shell
 - Garuda apps which offers GUI to manage the core aspects for the system
 - Pipewire as a audio backend because it was installed by default and had no problems since
 - [Ferdium](https://ferdium.org/): A place for all Instant messaging Clinets which offer a web version (so no Signal, there the standard desktop app is used)
-- [Mailspring](https://www.getmailspring.com/): Mail Client.
+- [Thunderbird](https://www.getmailspring.com/): Mail Client.
 It offers a nice UI and all features I need.
-Fpr my Tutanota Mail the standard Tutanota app is used
+For my Tutanota Mail the standard Tutanota app is used
 - [VS Code](https://code.visualstudio.com/): My dev environment.
 It runs on all systems, has sync features and supports nearly all languages with the help of extensions.
 With the sync-feature it's a super portable envrionment like a swiss army knife
 - [Asusctl](https://asus-linux.org/): Specific tools for my Asus Hardware.
 Great work by the devs to update the kernel with the pieces which asus hardware needs